Perry523/simple-ecommerce/README.md

 # simple-ecommerce
-an ecommerce made with adonis and react
+an ecommerce template made with react